coderaiser/cloudcmd/HELP.md

 ### Environment Variables

-Some config options can be overridden with `environment variables` such:
+Some config options can be overridden with environment variables, such as:

 - `CLOUDCMD_NAME` - set tab name in web browser
 - `CLOUDCMD_OPEN` - open web browser when server started